Small Spanish lenders show strains of recession as margins flag

 Margins at the banks were hurt and some cut their mortgage books, they reported on Thursday and Friday, in a sign that even bailed-out lenders were still fighting to grow despite receiving billions of euros in public aid.

-NCG Banco, Banco Mare Nostrum and Banco CEISS all received cash from a 41.2-billion-euro ($54.33-billion) European aid package last year aimed at the Spanish lenders worst hit by a five-year-long property sector crash.
+NCG Banco, Banco Mare Nostrum and Banco CEISS all received cash from a 41.2-billion-euro (35.07 billion pounds) European aid package last year aimed at the Spanish lenders worst hit by a five-year-long property sector crash.

 Those banks, along with Ibercaja, Kutxabank and Caja 3, which have avoided asking for aid, reported sliding lending income while low interest rates also ate into margins.